 The Guild, together with its partners in the California Film & Television Production Alliance, continues to inform California legislators about the significant impact the program has already had and the importance of keeping California competitive.

 (Additional information on The California Film & Television Tax Credit Program 2.0 can be found on the California Film Commission’s website: www.film.ca.gov/Incentives.htm)

 In New York, the DGA worked closely with its partners to initially secure the passage of the Empire State Film Production Tax Credit – and then to ensure its renewal.
 In April 2013, legislation was enhanced and extended for the state incentive program, allocating $420 million per year through 2019.
 This hugely successful incentive will be up for renewal in 2019 and the Guild is already fully engaged in accomplishing that goal.
 (Additional information can be found on the New York State Governor's Office for Motion Picture and Television Development website: www.nylovesfilm.com)

 Since 2014, as part of the Guild’s overall diversity initiatives, the DGA has worked closely with the Writers Guild of America East to introduce and support a first-of-its-kind bill in New York which encourages the hiring of women and minority directors in episodic television.
 To achieve this, the legislation would set aside $5 million from the current $420 million per year allocated to the New York film and television production incentive.
 The legislation passed the New York Assembly and moved close, but did not get, to a Senate floor vote in June 2016.
 The Guild will continue to pursue this effort.

 The Guild wants its members to be able to choose where they work and has pursued productions incentives to give filmmakers greater options to keep television and film productions in the United States.

-(Further Information on individual state incentives can be found at the Association of Film Commissioners International site at this link: http://www.afci.org/browse/united_states.php)
+(Further Information on individual state incentives can be found at the Association of Film Commissioners International site at this link: www.afci.org/jurisdiction/us/all)